nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 The **Appointment window should pop up** after successfully running the command either through the `GUI` or the `Command Line` shown below.

 ![Appointment Window](images/showAppt/showAppt_window.PNG)
-Figure X Appointments window with appointments of patient
+Figure 10.3 Appointments window with appointments of patient

 <div markdown="span" class="alert alert-primary">
 **:bulb: Tip:** You can **click on the **DATE** header** to sort the appointments from earliest to latest or latest to earliest.